Mscebba/react-cart/README.md

-# React Cart App
+# React Online Store

-This is a Shopping Cart made with React and Redux (in progress)
+This is an Online Store made with React and Redux (in progress)

 ## Demo

 Running demo **[here](https://mscebba-react-cart.herokuapp.com/)**